Construction Project Behind Schedule? 4 Steps to Take

 To create this new baseline schedule, you need to determine the remaining tasks for your project, the sequence of these tasks, and the duration of each.
 It’s essential to be granular in this process to give everyone a clear understanding of the next steps.

 This scheduling process should also involve risk identification and analysis to ensure your team plans capital and resource allocations effectively.
-Your new schedule will be a guideline for the rest of your project, but there will always be variables that impact task completion.
+Your new schedule will be a guideline for the rest of your project, but there will always be variables that could impact task completion.
 The more prepared you are for these variables, the more readily your team can respond and keep up with schedule requirements.
 Determine if any projected risks can be mitigated before they occur to reduce your risk level as you finish the project.

 Since your schedule is always subject to change, you can use key performance indicators (KPIs) to measure schedule performance.
 Creating KPIs for your schedule allows you to determine when activities align with the planned execution of the project, even as the schedule shifts.